nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/arc-use-cases/Deconstructing Messy Real World Tables/04 - Describing data with the DataMap.md

 ---
-title: From format-driven to clean wide table(s)
+title: Describing data with the DataMap
 sidebar:
   order: 5.4
 authors:
   - timo-muehlhaus
 ---

-# Describing data with the DataMap

 ## From structure to meaning